Close your business

 1. Close the business registration

-Log in to cancel your Business Registration and pay any delinquent taxes on the account with the Office of the Treasurer and Tax Collector.
+Log in to cancel your Business Registration and pay any delinquent taxes or outstanding balances on the account with the Office of the Treasurer and Tax Collector.

 2. Abandon your Fictitious Business Name